 The central rear wing of the main block contained the dining hall and kitchens.

-The original workhouse hospital was built at the south-west of the site in 1866.
-New pavilion blocks were added at the south-east in the 1890s.
-The original hospital was replaced by two new pavilions and an administration block in 1911-12.
+The original workhouse infirmary was built at the south-west of the site in 1866.
+New infirmary blocks were added at the south-east in the 1890s.

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 56 Church Road, Tranmere.

-The workhouse later became Birkenhead Municipal Hospital then, in recent times, was known as St Catherine's Community Hospital.
+After 1948, the whole site became St Catherine's Hospital.
 The main building was demolished in 2010 with the remainder following by the end of 2012.

 A large workhouse school stood at the north of the workhouse.
 It was a T-shaped building with the boys accommodated in one wing and girls at the other.
 The central rear wing probably contained a dining-hall/chapel.
 In 1881, the schools had around 200 children in residence.
 By 1909, the building had become converted for use as a sanatorium as indicated on the map above.

 From the early 1900s, the union began making extensive use of scattered homes to house its children.
-Thse included: Ashford House, Ashford Road, Birkenhead; 66 and 76 Bridge Street, Birkenhead; 100 Camden Street, Birkenhead; 36 Carlton Road, Birkenhead; 5 Lowwood Road, Birkenhead; 297 and 305 Old Chester Road, Birkenhead; 28 Pilgrim Street, Birkenhead; 93 Westbourne Road, Birkenhead; 59 Albion Street, Wallsey; 6/10 Mill Lane, 59 Albion Street, Wallsey; 141 Seaview Road, 59 Albion Street, Wallsey; 66 Falkland Road, 59 Albion Street, Wallsey; 33 and 226 Bedford Road, Rock Ferry; 16 and 84-86 Highfield Road, Rock Ferry; and The Tors, Thorburn Road, New Ferry.
+These included: Ashford House, Ashford Road, Birkenhead; 66 and 76 Bridge Street, Birkenhead; 100 Camden Street, Birkenhead; 36 Carlton Road, Birkenhead; 5 Lowwood Road, Birkenhead; 297 and 305 Old Chester Road, Birkenhead; 28 Pilgrim Street, Birkenhead; 93 Westbourne Road, Birkenhead; 59 Albion Street, Wallasey; 6/10 Mill Lane, Wallasey; 141 Seaview Road, Wallasey; 66 Falkland Road, Wallasey; 33 and 226 Bedford Road, Rock Ferry; 16 and 84-86 Highfield Road, Rock Ferry; and The Tors, Thorburn Road, New Ferry.
 There were also receiving homes for new admissions at 591 New Chester Road, Rock Ferry (closed around 1925); Manor Grange, 2 Egerton Road, Birkenhead (from around 1925), and 47-49 Church Street, Birkenhead.
 The Church Street establishment was also referred to as the Central Home.

 - Wirral Archives, Cheshire Lines Building, Canning Street, Birkenhead CH41 1ND.
 Holdings include: Guardians' minute books (1861-1930); Births (1864-1914); Baptisms (1890-1950); Deaths (1864-1944); Creed registers (1869-1930); Register of inmates' property (1897-1956); etc.